groboclown/nightjar-mesh/CONTRIBUTING.md

 Nightjar strives to:

-* Keep the number of containers small.
+* Keep the number of running containers small.
 If possible, run the Nightjar tools inside the Envoy proxy container.
 * Keep the Nightjar footprint small.
 It should attempt to keep memory and CPU usage down.
 If possible, also keep the docker image size small.
 * Be compatible with docker containers running in bridge network mode.
 * Keep the Envoy configuration transparent.
 If Nightjar moves to being a proper control mesh, and talks to the dynamic configuration capabilities of Envy, then the configuration should continue to be generated based on user-modifiable data input that matches the Envoy API.